 Main research interest is the evolution of human sociality.
 Special interest in ToM, cooperation and communication among individuals.

 Professor in Residence Emerita of Molecular and Cell Biology, long term work on transcript elongation regulation in eukaryotes, PI on The Cell, a searchable database of images and videos of cells for educators and researchers, several awards for helping women and underrepresented students in biomedical science, former Councilor and Education Committee Chair of the American Society for Cell Biology

-Professor of Chemistry at University of Waterloo.
+Canada Research Chair (Tier 1) in Computational Materials and Biomaterials Research and Professor of Chemistry & Applied Mathematics at the University of Western Ontario.
 Leader of the Computational and Theoretical Biological Physics & Chemistry Group.
 Affiliate of the Perimeter Institute for Theoretical Physics at Waterloo.

 Professor of Microbiology at George Mason University.
 Director of Research for the National Center for Biodefense and Infectious Disease.

 Philip Kass received his DVM in 1983; Master of Preventive Veterinary Medicine in 1984, MS in Statistics in 1988, and PhD in Epidemiology in 1990.
 His post-doc was at UCLA under Dr. Sander Greenland.
-Currently Professor of Analytic Epidemiology at the School of Veterinary Medicine and School of Medicine at the University of California, Davis, Diplomate of the American College of Veterinary Preventive Medicine, and is the former Chair of the Department of Population Health and Reproduction.
+Currently Professor of Analytic Epidemiology at the School of Veterinary Medicine and School of Medicine at the University of California, Davis.
+Vice Provost of Academic Affairs since July 2017.
+Diplomate of the American College of Veterinary Preventive Medicine, and is the former Chair of the Department of Population Health and Reproduction.